-- How any changes you've made could negatively impact your home's worth.
+- How any changes you've made could diminish your home's worth.
 If you, for example, tore down a wall to make two small bedrooms into one larger space, you may actually have decreased your home's value.

 - How community changes have decreased your home's desirability.
-For example, if a paper plant has just been built across the street from your home, you could argue that its proximity has decreased your home's worth.
+For example, if your neighborhood has a number of vacant homes because of foreclosure, you could argue that their proximity has decreased your home's worth.

 Stick to the facts